pdidev/pdi/docs/First_steps.md

 ```

 Let's analyse new functions:
 - PDI_share shares access to the variable with %PDI.
 The first argument is a descriptor name and indicates what data we are sharing.
-The second one is pointer to our variable and the last one is access direction. `PDI_OUT` lets plugin to read from the descriptor, `PDI_IN` to write to the descriptor, `PDI_INOUT` gives both rights.
+The second one is pointer to our variable and the last one is access direction. `PDI_OUT` means data direction from application to %PDI, `PDI_IN` is a direction from %PDI to the program, `PDI_INOUT` includes both directions.
 - PDI_reclaim reclaims the share which means that %PDI will no longer have access to shared variable.
 As an argument it takes name of the descriptor.

 The output from our application: